User Guide¶

 So our file format takes an transposed approach and focusses on criteria instead of profiles: for each criterion, it describes the method used to accept values at different category levels.

-For current criteria (with increasing
+For criteria with increasing

 or decreasing

-preference direction), the method is always kind: thresholds
+preference direction, the method is always kind: thresholds

 ,